VMBlakelock/bouquetnblooms/README.md

 ### Future Features

-BouquetnBlooms - Future features could include:
+Bouquet'N'Blooms - Future features could include:

 - Having a larger database of subscription packages for guest users to view and purchase.
 - The subscriptions could be seasonal or weekly, have products with different price points.
 - User profile to be created.......
-- Have a logo, that adds to the BouquetnBlooms text into something more memorable.
+- Have a logo, that adds to the Bouquet'N'Blooms text into something more memorable.
 - Add a favicon so the sites logo is displayed in the browser tab for ease of navigation.
 - A review score of the subscriptions.
 - Feedback section to provide users with feedback on the sites product and services.